silnrsi/fontproof/README.md

 ]{Text}
 ```

+#### __\unicharchart__

+This would produce a simple unbordered table that would show a range of unicode and any glyphs that represent the USVs in that range.
+Some examples:

+...
+\unicharchart[type="all",direction="down",columns="12",rows="16"]
+...

+This would produce a table that shows every encoded character in the font, formatted as a table with increasing USVs descending down a column, 16 chars per column, with a maximum of 12 columns before breaking into a new table.
+This is very similar to the tables in The Unicode Standard code charts, and could be the default settings for a simple `\unicharchart`.

+...
+\unicharchart[type="range",begin="AA80",end="AADF"]
+...

+This would produce the same, except would show only the given range of USVs.

 #### __\adhesion__ or __\hamburgerfonts__

 These would use dictionaries to produce garbage text made up of real words, similar to `\lorem`.
 However the words would only contain letters from a defined set.
 Ideally, it could look in to the font, see what letters are there, and produce words that use them.